evanmcook/neutrikNAHousingCollection/xlr4muteSwitch/xlr4MuteSwitch.md

 | connecting wire between connectors, switches      |22 AWG stranded wire|  |       1    |

-* note that at time of publishing, the silver colorway of NAUSB3-B is less expensive than the black colorway.

 ### suggested tools list

 | Tool | Purpose | Relevant McMaster-Carr Link |